 So as we and the other AOI speakers go to churches, schools, and universities here in the States and around the world, we continue to share the truth of Creation and the Gospel of Jesus Christ.
 Though it seems to be “foolishness” to some – and they mock and scoff – to others, it is the power of God unto salvation (I Cor.
 1:18), and we are grateful to be able to be messengers of His truth.

-(Article was also included in the November/December 2011 Think and Believe publication.)
+Originally published in the November/December 2011 issue of Think & Believe newsletter.

 Please call our office or email us at firstname.lastname@example.org for additional resources on these subjects.